Charitable Donation Value Calculator: 2026 Fair Market Values

 Condition matters.
 IRS Publication 526 says clothing and household items must generally be in "good used condition or better" to qualify for a deduction.
 Stained, torn, or broken items usually don't qualify.
 There is a narrow exception: you can deduct an item not in good condition if you claim more than $500 for the item and include a qualified appraisal with your Form 8283 Section B.

 Keep notes.
 Record how you determined each value.
-If you used a price guide, comparable sales, or our FMV database, note that.
+If you used a price guide, comparable sales, or estimated valuations starting from our FMV database, note that.
 Photos of items before you donate them can help, especially for higher-value property.
 Keep any receipts the charity gives you.
 If the IRS ever asks, you'll want a paper trail.
 See our receipt requirements guide for what the IRS expects at each dollar threshold.

 What the database covers